hpc/pavilion2/README.md

  provided via a built-in
   [system variable plugin](docs/plugins/sys_vars.md).
- This behaviour can be overridden by providing your own sys_var plugin, which is especially useful on clusters with multiple frontends.
+ This behaviour can be overridden by providing your own sys_var plugin, which is especially useful on clusters with multiple front-ends.

 #### Mode Configs
 In addition to host config files, you can provide mode config files that you